Need help submitting your writing to literary journals or book publishers/literary agents? Click here! →

 Sometimes, what holds a writer back from publishing success isn’t necessarily an issue with craft and technique; it’s a weak submission strategy.

-At Writer’s Relief, we have been working with creative writers since 1994 to help them implement effective submission strategies in order to send their work out for publication.
+At Writer’s Relief, we have been working with creative writers since 1994 to help them implement effective, stronger submission strategies in order to send their work out for publication.
 We know what works (and what doesn’t), and our clients regularly see improved results from a superior submission strategy.
 Our extensive experience has shown us that any one of these three signs will have a negative impact on your acceptance rate.

 1. You’ve been getting a lot of “nice no thank-yous.”
 If you’re getting “nice no thank-yous,” then your writing is solid.
 Are you noticing that the rejection letters you receive include a personal note, an invitation to revise and resubmit, or an invitation to submit again?
 If you’re getting more than your fair share of “nice no thank-yous,” it may be that you’re sending the right submissions to the wrong recipients.